Second Battle of Acentejo: Background

 The Second Battle of Acentejo was certainly not the last battle on Tenerife between the Spaniards and the Guanches, but was certainly the most decisive, resulting in the ultimate incorporation of the island into the Kingdom of Castile and the final subjugation of the aborigines.

+It was in the Orotava Valley the conquest of Tenerife ended on 25 July 1496, with the Treaty of Los Realejos between the Taoro mencey and Alonso Fernández de Lugo.
+It was in honor of the cessation of hostilities that the first Christian church, Parroquia Matriz del Apóstol Santiago, in honor of the patron saint of Spain, was built.